laurentnoe/iedera/README.rst

 ``NOTE :``
-since enumeration of ``all the combination of multiple seeds`` may take time, if "-n" is chosen with a value greater than one, please consider the following:
+since enumeration of ``all the combination of multiple seeds`` may take time, if "-n" is chosen with a value greater than one, please consider the two following:

 -r <N>
-  to run the tool on *N*  *Randomly* generated seed patterns
+  to run the tool on *N*  randomly generated seed patterns

 -k
   to activate the hill-climbing algorithm on previous parameter -r